 Best for Machine Cleaners: OxiClean Large Area Carpet Cleaner

 Volume: 64 ounces | Application Method: Machine cleaner

 Get the most out of your carpet cleaner by filling it up with a powerful, effective cleaning solution.
 Carpet shampoos for machine cleaners are designed to lift tiny particles of dirt and other grime from your carpet fibers with a low suds formula that won’t require excessive rinsing.

 While nearly every brand of carpet cleaning machine produces its own carpet shampoo for use in their machines, the reality is that you can use any carpet shampoo you choose—as long as you follow the manufacturer’s instructions for dilution.
-OxiClean Large Area Carpet Cleaner is a popular choice as a carpet shampoo for machine cleaners of all brands.
+OxiClean Large Area Carpet Cleaner is a popular choice as a carpet shampoo for all brands of machine cleaners.
 The brand’s stain-fighting formula is available for a variety of household cleaning needs, including freshening your carpets, rugs, and upholstery.

 Best Eco-Friendly: Carpet Miracle Cleaner & Deodorizer Cleaner & Deodorizer

 Volume: 1 gallon | Application Method: Water-based machine cleaner or applied directly